IBM/node-odbc/README.md

 * **Rewritten with N-API:** `node-odbc` was completely rewritten using node-addon-api, a C++ wrapper for N-API, which created an engine-agnostic and ABI-stable package.
 This means that if you upgrade your Node.js version, there is no need to recompile the package, it just works!

 * **API Changes:** The API has been changed and simplified.
 See the documentation below for a list of all the changes.

+* **Timestamp and Datetime Changes:** SQL_DATETIME and SQL_TIMESTAMP no longer are automatically converted to UTC from how they were stored in the table.
+Previously, the assumption was that whatever was stored in the table was in "local time", and then converted to UTC.
+There is no guarantee that the time stored is in "local time", and many DBMSs store times without timezone data.
+Now, the driver will determine how to format the timestamps and datetimes that are returned, as it is retrieved simply as a String with no additional manipulation by this package.

 ---